Create Workspaces, Projects, Users and Roles

 project-admin.
 This user will be used to create workloads, pipelines and other resources in a specified project.

-On Users page, verify the four users created.
+On Users page, view the created users.

 Step 2: Create a workspace

-ws-manager created in the previous step.
 As the basic logic unit for the management of projects, DevOps projects and organization members, workspaces underpin the multi-tenant system of KubeSphere.

 system-workspace, where system-related components and services run.
 Deleting this workspace is not allowed.